Skip to Content

 Wetting Face and Hands

-Let’s get started with the hands-only method.
-First, wet your face and hands with warm water to soften your facial hair and open up those pores.
-This step is important for a smooth shave.
+Starting with the hands-only method requires proper preparation.
+Wet your face and hands with warm water to soften facial hair and open pores, creating ideal conditions for hands-only application.

 Rubbing Cream Between Palms